SIDEREAL IS LOOKING FOR YOUR STRANGE / BEAUTIFUL / BEAUTIFULLY STRANGE

 Poetry Reader / An avid introvert, full-time carbon-based life-form and aspiring himbo, Ashley Cline crash-landed in south Jersey some time ago, and still calls that strange land home.
 A Best of the Net 2020 finalist, her poetry has appeared in 404 Ink, Okay Donkey, perhappened mag, Parentheses Journal, and HAD—among others.
 Her debut chapbook, “& watch how easily the jaw sings of god,” is available now (Glass Poetry Press, 2021), while her second, “should the earth reclaim you,” is forthcoming (Bone & Ink Press).
 Once, in the summer of 2019, she crowd-surfed an inflatable sword to Carly Rae Jepsen, and her best at all-you-can-eat sushi is 5 rolls in 11 minutes.
 She is much too Online for her own good.
 Twitter: @the_Cline.
 Instagram: @clineclinecline.
 Linktree: @ashleycline.

 Essay Reader / Courtney Ebert recently graduated from the NEOMFA program through Cleveland State University, and was a 2018 finalist for the Gordon Sqaure Review fiction contest.
-She is also a two time recipient of the Leonard Trawick Scholarship.
+She is also a two-time recipient of the Leonard Trawick Prize for Fiction.

 Poetry, Essay, & Hybrid Reader / Christopher Eckman is an MFA Graduate of Creative Non-fiction Writing at Rosemont College where he was managing editor of the Rathalla Review and recipient of the College Presidential Medal.
 He holds a Bachelors Degree of Science in Computer Science and Mathematics from the Metropolitan State University of Denver, and has been published in their arts and literary magazine, Metrosphere.
 He has lived in Colorado, Minnesota, and Pennsylvania.
 He currently works as a stay at home puppy dad in Colorado with his husband, Tim, and their two dogs, Dexter and Jordan, where he cooks, blogs, and plays guitar.